-This tantalizing Louisiana Comeback Sauce is akin to a remoulade and neighboring Mississippi’s Comeback Sauce, but not the same.
-It whips up in minutes with just 4 ingredients for spreading, dipping, and drizzling for fried foods, sandwiches, fresh veggies, crackers, chips, and more.
+This tantalizing Louisiana Comeback Sauce is akin to a remoulade and neighboring Mississippi’s Comeback Sauce.
+It whips up in minutes with just 4 ingredients.
 Make a batch to keep in the refrigerator and discover all of the delicious ways to enjoy it!

 The Sauce That Keeps ‘Em Coming Back

 Recently, my daughter, Deidra, concocted this dip in my kitchen.
 My husband and I had just eaten at one of those chain steakhouse restaurants the day before and enjoyed their dipping sauce with some fried onion petals.
-Her’s tasted amazingly like theirs.
-She said it’s like a Comeback Sauce.
+Her dip tasted amazingly like theirs.
+She said it's like a Comeback Sauce.

 There seem to be many copycat recipes circulating around for the Comeback Sauce.
 One thing I noticed is that the Mississippi version is sweet - ours is not.